mpisaryk/playwright-framework-po-ui/README.md

-# Playwright UI Tests Examples
+# Playwright-Framework (UI)

-This repository contains a **UI Test Automation solution** for the [UI Test Automation Playground](https://github.com/inflectra/ui-test-automation-playground) web application.
+This repository contains a **UI Test Automation framework** for the [UI Test Automation Playground](https://github.com/inflectra/ui-test-automation-playground) web application.

-The solution is implemented using **TypeScript + Playwright**.
+The framework is built using **TypeScript + Playwright** and follows the **Page Object pattern** combined with a **Page Manager** for better test structure and maintainability.

+## Key features include:

+- **Reusable Page Objects** for clear separation of UI components.
+- **Page Manager** to efficiently handle navigation and page interactions.
+- **Helper utilities** to simplify common actions and assertions.
+- Test data generation using **Faker** for dynamic and realistic input.

 ---

 ## Project Overview

-In this solution, the following scenarios have been automated:
+In this framework, the following scenarios have been automated:

 - Class Attribute
 - Hidden Layers